RPratt009/WEGS/README.md

 # WEGS
-Personal repository of Quickbase scripts that does not have any tickets or tokens
+Personal repository of files for testing